Michael Jackson: The Immortal World Tour: Background and development

-On November 2, 2010, Cirque du Soleil and Jackson's estate announced the development of The Immortal World Tour through Michael Jackson's official website.
+On November 2, 2010, Cirque du Soleil and Jackson's estate announced the development of the Immortal World Tour through Jackson's official website.
 In a press release, the company stated, "A riveting fusion of visuals, dance, music and fantasy that immerses audiences in Michael's creative world and literally turns his signature moves upside down, Michael Jackson: The Immortal World Tour unfolds Michael Jackson's artistry before the eyes of the audience.
 Aimed at lifelong fans as well as those experiencing Michael's creative genius for the first time, the show captures the essence, soul and inspiration of the King of Pop, celebrating a legacy that continues to transcend generations".

 Director Jamie King, who had previously spearheaded tours by Britney Spears (The Circus Tour), Madonna (Sticky & Sweet Tour), Celine Dion (Taking Chances World Tour) and Rihanna (Last Girl on Earth), stated that he wanted to include Jackson's "giving tree" as the focus of the tour.

 As noted during an interview with Daniel Lamare, within 24 hours of opening ticket sales for the show, Cirque du Soleil sold 200,000 tickets.

 Following the commercial and critical success of the show, a second Cirque du Soleil production based on Jackson's music titled Michael Jackson: One was developed for a permanent residency show at the Mandalay Bay Resort and Casino in Las Vegas.
 This second show opened in May 2013 to critical acclaim and commercial success.

 Acts

-The acts of The Immortal World Tour were staged to the music of Michael Jackson.
-Cirque gathered a creative team of 10 high-profile choreographers, some of whom worked with Michael, to design the acts.
+The acts of the Immortal World Tour were staged to the music of Michael Jackson.
+Cirque gathered a creative team of 10 high-profile choreographers, some of whom worked with Jackson, to design the acts.